rostopira/Apero-Sample-Module-Ads/README.md

 ~~~
   AperoAd.getInstance().onShowSplashPriority(Context context, AperoAdCallback adCallback)
 ~~~
-Check show interstital splash priority when failed  ( in onResume )
+when hide app -> reopen app will be loaded forever, we will use this function in onResume
+* Note : First time opening the app ignore this function
 ~~~
   AperoAd.getInstance().onCheckShowSplashPriorityWhenFail(Context context, AperoAdCallback adCallback)
 ~~~